 See what's in and what's out

 Designing a new kitchen involves more than selecting cabinets and countertops.
 How the kitchen fits and functions within the home and the impacts of technology and sustainability options are as integral to a successful design as selecting the perfect color palette.
-To jump-start your thinking regarding the options, we’ve gathered information on the latest trends.
+To jump-start your thinking regarding the options, we’ve gathered information on the latest kitchen design trends.

 Designing a layout for flow and function

 For many families, the kitchen is the hub of the home, so it is important to acknowledge how the space impacts adjacent rooms and traffic flow.
 New design features help to customize your space, including the ability to accommodate varying levels of mobility.
 Technology also comes to the kitchen, bringing energy saving strategies with it.

 The home of the future